What's New with Columbus Brews

 Pigskin Brewing Company in Gahanna recently opened their doors, too.
 While their own brews are still fermenting, they’re serving a line-up of guest beers from around Columbus and Ohio.
 The sports-themed brewery is collaborating with Ciao Vino next door to provide bar snacks for their guests.

 2. New beers New beers are constantly being announced, as breweries experiment with new recipes or adapt for the seasons.
-Four String Brewing began canning and distributing their Vanilla Porter, while Smokehouse Brewing hired a new head brewer.
-Sam Hickey brings with him an interest in yeast cultivation and Belgian beers, and already some of his new brews are showing up on the Smokehouse menu.
+Smokehouse Brewing hired a new head brewer, Sam Hickey, who brings with him an interest in yeast cultivation and Belgian beers, and already some of his new brews are showing up on the Smokehouse menu.
 Actual Brewing Company just announced their new balanced and malty Resistor Irish red ale.
 Zaftig Brewing also will start bottling some of their brews for wider distribution.

 3. New brewing facilities Columbus Brewing Company has outgrown their space behind the Columbus Brewing Company Restaurant, so they’re moving to a much larger production facility on the west side of town.
 The move will allow them to brew in higher volume and begin bottling more of their beers, such as the highly sought-after Creeper and Bodhi IPAs.